KyleGrund/ViTeMBP/README.md

 # ViTeMBP
-Video Telemetry for Mountain Bikes Platform
+Video Telemetry for Mountain Biking Platform

+This repository contains the software and hardware design files for the ViTeMBP system.